kaminiwalunj/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

     > **Note**: If your account is associated with multiple subscriptions in different directories, you may need to switch to the directory containing the subscription where you provisioned your Language Understanding resources.

 3. On the **Conversation Apps** page, ensure your subscription and Language Understanding authoring resource are selected.
-Then create a new app for conversation with the following settings:
+Then click on **+ New app** for conversation with the following settings:

     - **Name**: Clock
     - **Culture**: English (*if this option is not available, leave it blank*)
     - **Description**: Natural language clock